3rd - 10th January 2019

 Join professional nature photographers Erez Marom and Arnar Bergur Guðjónsson for the photographic journey of a lifetime.

-This photo workshop is scheduled right before the 'Winter Paradise' and 'Northern Spirits' workshops, to make it comfortable for participants who wish to register to several workshops back to back, receive a discounted price and reduce flight costs.
+This photo workshop is scheduled right before the 'Winter Paradise' workshop, to make it comfortable for participants who wish to register to both workshops back to back, receive a discounted price and reduce flight costs.

 The workshop will take you to the most fascinating locations in Iceland's south coast, including pitch-black volcanic beaches adorned with countless diamond-like icebergs, hidden crystal-blue ice caves, snow-covered volcanoes, frozen lakes and colorful lagoons.
 We'll cross icy rivers, explore the insides of immense glaciers, take a monster-truck ride into the depths of the frozen land and behold the incredible Aurora Borealis.